 Jeremy Goldstein, The Weekend Edition, Gold Coast

-Created and hosted by Jeremy Goldstein
+Created by Jeremy Goldstein

-Verse by Henry Woolf
+Verse Henry Woolf

-Directed by Jen Heyes
+DirectOR Jen Heyes

-Photography by Sarah Hickson
+Photography Sarah Hickson

-Banners by Ed Hall
+Banners Ed Hall

-Music by David Bowie arranged by Sven Ratzke
+Music David Bowie /Sven Ratzke

 "Truth to Power Café tells it like it is.
 Entertaining, engrossing and informative.
 Take part.
 I did.
 Or just turn up for inspiration and empowerment."